Fork me on GitHub

 minikube start

-• Follow Step 1 of the Teleport operator guide to install the Teleport Operator in your Kubernetes cluster.
-Make sure to follow the Enterprise instructions.
+• Follow the Teleport operator guides to install the Teleport Operator in your Kubernetes cluster.
+Make sure to follow the Enterprise instructions if you're deploying the operator as part of the teleport-cluster chart.

 Confirm that the CRD (Custom Resource Definition) for Login Rules has been installed with the following command: